wandb/docs/docs/guides/hosting/env-vars.md

 :::info
 Use the GORILLA_DATA_RETENTION_PERIOD environment variable cautiously.
 Data is removed immediately once the environment variable is set.
-We also recommend that you backup your data before you enable this flag.
+We also recommend that you backup both the database and the storage bucket before you enable this flag.
 :::

 ## Advanced Reliability Settings